pimonteiro/pimonteiro.github.io/about/index.md

 Right now my tastes rest on Security, Networking-Security, etc, as well as software making.
 Gotta love both sides, uhn?

-Oh, and i also used to play the piano for around 8 years (i still wish i could continue playing the piano, but time goes by and programming takes too much of it...), all learned by myself.
+Oh, and I also used to play the piano for around 8 years (I still wish I could continue playing the piano, but time goes by and programming takes too much of it...), all learned by myself.
 If for some reason you want to check some of my previous work on music, be sure to see a [**few of my videos**](https://www.youtube.com/user/Pimonteiro1/videos/).

 <figure>
 	<img src="/images/meme.jpg" alt="image">
-	<figcaption>Concert i gave with my band a few years ago</figcaption>
+	<figcaption>Concert I gave with my band a few years ago</figcaption>
 </figure>

 ## Current Knowledge: